imanlab/dPMP/README.md

 python code/VAE/train_test.py
 ```

-To train or evaluate the models for ProMPs prediciton of the first joint based on AE or VAE run:
+To train or evaluate the models for ProMPs prediciton of the first joint based on AE or VAE or cVAE run:

 ```
 python code/Models_AE/J1/train_test.py